lola-tech/handbook/content/index.md

 Throughout the parental (and adoption) leave you are entitled to all your non-pay related contractual benefits.

+#### Parental pay (formerly paternity pay)

+We provide 2 weeks paternity pay at full pay.

+Parental pay applies

+* on the birth of a child where you are either the biological parent or mother's partner and expect to have some responsibility for the child's upbringing.
+* Where an adoption agency places a child with you or your partner for fostering or adoption and you expect to have main responsibility (possibly with your partner) for the child's upbringing.

+#### Maternity pay

+Maternity pay is paid to (future) parents who are pregnant.
+In Romania, the government covers up to 24 months of fully paid maternity leave.

 #### 🗺️ Sabbaticals

 #### 🪦 Compassionate Leave